NickyLiu91/immersive-assessment-react-frontend-alternate/README.md

 After cloning down the project
 - run `npm install`
 - You can boot up the server with `npm start`.
 It will run on `localhost:3000`.
+- On a separate tab run the command `json-server --watch db.json -p 4000` to boot up your backend server.
 - The app uses [Semantic UI](https://semantic-ui.com/) for styling.
 If you see any unfamiliar classNames on some components, don't sweat!
 That's coming from Semantic UI and you shouldn't need to touch it.

 ## Suggested Workflow